joe-crick/can-data-context/readme.md

 This isn't released to npm, so if you really want to use it, you'll have to fork it for now.
 Again, _someday_ I might get around to making it an npm package.

-End with an example of getting some data out of the system or using it for a little demo.

 ## Built With